JavaScript substring and substr methods to get substrings with 7 demos

 A simple example of substr method

-In this example, a source string is created and assigned to a JS variable.
-After that, the substr method is used to get the substring by using both start index and length parameters.
-See the code and output by clicking the links below:
+After that, the substr method is used to get the substring by using both the start index and length parameters.

 You can see, the JS function is called at the click event of the button where I have used the substr method:

-<script type="text/javascript"> function getsubstring(){ var source_string = ("The JavaScript substr tutorial!"); var str_sub = source_string.substr(4,17); document.getElementById("substr").innerHTML = str_sub; } </script> |
+<script type="text/javascript"> function getsubstring(){ var source_string = ("The JavaScript substr tutorial!"); var str_sub = source_string.substr(4,17); document.getElementById("substr").innerHTML = str_sub; } </script>

 Using substr method without length parameter

 If you do not provide the length parameter, the substr method will return the remaining string to the end.
-See the following online example where only start index with value of 4 is used, see the output:

-You see, the substr returned the complete string from starting character.
+You see, the substr returned the complete string from the starting character.
 This line of code is used to create the substring:

 The returned string is “tutorial!” only, although the length of the string was 17.